Cranberry History

 patented in 1877, which is still used today for cranberries and other fruits.
 Dennis cranberry growers were also instrumental in standardizing the

-methodology for branding the variety, size, quality and durability of cranberries which became the
+methodology for branding the variety, size, quality and durability of cranberries which became the Rules for Branding in the 1880’s.

 In 1843, in the north village of Dennis on Scargo Lake, Eli Howes and James Paine Howes